Anirban166/directlabels-improvements/README.md

 <bytecode: 0x7f8a4b316d30>
 <environment: namespace:directlabels>
 ```
 In terms of replacement, everything would remain the same inside the function body except for the last part, where there is a call to `grid.text` (since this is common to all plots).
 This will get replaced by a call to `textGrob()` in order to generate a `textGrob` object for drawing the label text.
-I'll of course, replace the existing method name (following S3 nomenclature) `drawDetails.dlgrob` with `makeContent.dlgrob`, changing the generic function to the new grid hook `makeContent`.
+I'll of course, replace the existing method name (following S3 nomenclature) `drawDetails.dlgrob` with `makeContent.dlgrobtree`, changing the generic function to the new grid hook `makeContent`, and the object class to `dlgrobtree`, as specified for the `cl` defined within `dlgrob` for our base grob.

 Now, in terms of things to add this scope, I'll need to retrieve the other type of grobs, i.e. figuratively the ones creating the boxes/box-shapes.
 For reference, keep the `textGrob` in mind, which I'll come back to in a moment.

 Issue with this approach is that we will require both these types of grobs (one for the text and one for the box) together inside `makeContent` to assemble in our `gTree`.
 For this to happen, I'll need to recieve the grob(s) that will generate the box(es) from the methods which create them, after devising a way to pass them from function to function.
-The way I'll achieve this is by attaching the grob(s) required in the `data.frame` object (which is passed around) to an attribute field.
+The way I'll achieve this is by attaching the required grob(s) to the `data.frame` object (which is passed around) via an attribute field.

 For an example, consider the [draw.polygons](https://github.com/tdhock/directlabels/blob/54ccbb95e0079649d350865f8c063adfc8fbbf0b/R/utility.function.R#L473) method with its call to `grid.polygon`: (note that the ellipsis-alike `...` notation I'm using here inside the function body implies the usual code that is in between, left unchanged)
 ```r